-These regulations enter into force on 1 August 2012.
+These regulations enter into force on 1 January 2017.

-The Board of the University of Tampere hereby approves these regulations on 13 June 2012 under paragraph 8 of section 14(2) and section 28 of the Universities Act (558/2009).
+The Board of the University of Tampere hereby approves these regulations on 4 November 2016 under paragraph 8 of section 14(2) and section 28 of the Universities Act (558/2009).

 Coursework, examinations and theses completed at the University of Tampere are assessed in accordance with these regulations.

-Where possible, learning must also be assessed during classes.
-In these cases, the assessment may focus on learning processes in addition to learning outcomes.
+Where possible, learning must also be assessed in class and during the completion of coursework, etc. In such cases, the assessment may focus on learning processes in addition to the achievement of the set learning outcomes.